FL-/Essentials-FamilyTree/README.md

 Doesn't work on Essentials versions older than v21.1.
 To see other Essentials versions, look at [all branches](../../branches/all).

 ## Installation
-Download from [https://github.com/abacaxi-queer/Essentials-FamilyTree/releases/download/v2.0/FamilyTree.zip](here) and extract the contents in your root game folder.
-This plugin requires the [https://reliccastle.com/resources/1325/](Modular UI Scenes) from Lucidious89.
+Download from [here](https://github.com/abacaxi-queer/Essentials-FamilyTree/releases/download/v2.0/Family.Tree.zip) and extract the contents in your root game folder.
+This plugin requires the [Modular UI Scenes](https://reliccastle.com/resources/1325/) from Lucidious89.